AmsterdamUniversityPress/platform-documentation/creatingnewjournal.md

 Creating a new book works in the same way.

-## ooops I made a mistake
+## oops I made a mistake
-Did you create an item in the wrong place?
-Delete it and create it again.
+Did you create an item with some sort of error in  it?
+Edit the journal and correct it.
+If that is not possible, delete it and create it again.
 Keep in mind the following.

 If you are simply removing a few articles without intending to delete the issue itself, then you don't need to delete the issue.
 If you want to get rid of the entire issue itself, then you need to delete the issue and its articles.